Irene-Ca/Software-Computing/README.md

     $ python program.py -d <data path>

-Where <data path> is the data path of your csv file
+Where '<data path>' is the data path of your csv file.

 Sice two different algorithms can be used for the classification, you can state on the Command Line which algorithm should be used.